nikomatsakis/rfcs/text/0000-contingency-plan.md

   to unsoundness in some cases (see [#23442]).
 - The trait selection algorithm is expected to be improved and made more complete over time.
   It is possible that this will affect existing code.
-- Overflow semantics: in particular, we may have missed some cases.
+- [Overflow semantics][RFC 560]: in particular, we may have missed some cases.
 - Memory allocation in unsafe code is currently unstable.
 We expect to be defining safe interfaces as part of the work on supporting tracing garbage collectors (see [#415]).
 - The treatment of hygiene in macros is uneven (see [#22462], [#24278]).
 In some cases, changes here may be backwards compatible, or may be more appropriate only with explicit opt-in (or perhaps an alternate macro system altogether).
-- The layout of data structures is explicit to change over time unless they are annotated with a `#[repr(C)]` attribute.
+- The layout of data structures is expected to change over time unless they are annotated with a `#[repr(C)]` attribute.
 - Lints will evolve over time (both the lints that are enabled and the precise cases that lints catch).
-We expect to introduce a 'means to limit the effect of these changes on dependencies][#1029].
+We expect to introduce a [means to limit the effect of these changes on dependencies][#1029].
 - Stack overflow is currently detected via a segmented stack check prologue and results in an abort.
 We expect to experiment with a system based on guard pages in the future.